inemajo/rust-book-fr/FRENCH/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 Listing 7-3</span>
 -->

-<span class="caption">Encart 7-4 : Les erreurs de compilation à cause de la
+<span class="caption">Encart 7-4 : les erreurs de compilation du code de
-compilation du code de l'encart 7-3</span>
+l'encart 7-3</span>

 <!--
 The error messages say that module `hosting` is private.
 In other words, we